adrienjoly/telegram-scribe-bot/README.md

 ### Options

 Set `telegram.onlyfromuserid` in your `.config.json` file and call `$ npm run deploy` again if you want the bot to only respond to that Telegram user identifier.

+## How to add a command

+The steps are listed in the order I usually follow:

+1. In the `commandHandlers` array of `src/messageHandler.ts`, add an entry for your command.
+At first, make it return a simple `string`, like we did for the `/version` command.
+Deploy it and test it in production, just to make sure that you won't be blocked later at that critical step.
+2. Write an automated test in `src/use-cases/`, to define the expected reponse for a sample command. (see [example](https://github.com/adrienjoly/telegram-scribe-bot/pull/24/commits/d52320b905ad9392472dd28f26abbb4fdc07ee8e))
+3. Write a minimal `CommandHandler`, just to make the test pass, without calling any 3rd-party API yet.

 ## ToDo / Next steps